12 Week Dream Work

 Part of the evening will review dream-work ‘best practices’.
 The balance of the evening we will work our dreams.

-We use Active Imagination and the Sensing Types Method for diving deep into understanding dream mentor messages.
 We also use David Gordon’s book Mindful Dreaming as a frame of reference.
 David has a profoundly clear and useful approach to dream navigation blending the best of Mindfulness practices and Dream wisdom.

 “Wednesday dream work is a highlight in my week” – recent client comment